Thinking About Selling Ashwagandha Supplements?

 Another key factor to consider is which direction the product’s popularity seems to be trending in – does your research indicate an upward or downward trend?

-Doing proper research is a vital step, but it is often an overlooked part of having a private label business by many first-timers.
+Doing proper research is a vital step, but it is often overlooked by first-time private label business owners.
 Your brand could have a great message, ethically-sourced raw materials, and effective supplements, but without the demand, it doesn’t stand much of a chance at gaining traction.
 No matter how good the marketing may be, if consumers don’t see a need for it, they won’t buy it.
-And convincing someone they need something is a lot harder than simply already giving them what they want.
+And convincing a consumer that they need a product is a lot harder than simply already giving them what they already want.

-We will examine the benefits and the business behind selling ashwagandha supplements so that you’re able to make an educated decision on whether or not it is the type of supplement that will work well with your brand’s product lineup.
+Next, let’s examine the benefits and the business behind selling ashwagandha supplements so that you’re able to make an educated decision on whether they will work well with your brand’s product lineup.

 As we mentioned earlier, each supplement will have its market advantages and challenges, so let’s examine a few market indicators in more detail to determine what kind of opportunity ashwagandha supplements represent for you and your brand.

 Search Engine Popularity

 When examining general search activity for terms surrounding ashwagandha, it’s key to note that over the 5 years between 2015 to 2020 it has continued to grow in popularity considerably.
 During that same span of time, ashwagandha has increased in search volume by as much as 80%, and its year-over-year growth rate has increased pace as of 2020, giving it a very intriguing future outlook if this growth continues to demonstrate the same resilience as it has in the past.

 Since 2017, it has demonstrated the unique ability to assimilate new, seasonal traffic allowing it to reach higher, sustained plateaus of activity year-over-year.